-@cambridgeuniversity.
-The students have taken over Greenwich house, the financial epicentre of the Uni, protesting its complicity with Israeli war crimes 🖾 🦾 cambridgeforpalestine Since Friday, students have been occupying Greenwich House to pressure the university to take urgent steps towards divestment in the face of its ongoing complicity and bad faith engagement with the student movement.
+DONATE TO SUPPORT THE MOVEMENT AND SWIPE FOR LIST OF REQUESTED SUPPLIES cambridgeforpalestine Since Friday, students have been occupying Greenwich House to pressure the university to take urgent steps towards divestment in the face of its ongoing complicity and bad faith engagement with the student movement.
 We are requesting urgent support from the C4P community to gather resources needed to sustain our movement and actions.
-Please donate at tinyurl.com/ c4psupport or drop off the requested items behind the car park by Madingley Rise and share this potential widely.
+Please donate at tinyurl.com/c4psupport or drop off the requested items behind the car park by Madingley Rise and share this pour sidely.